-You’re a startup that wants to get the ball rolling, but there’s an economic downturn.
+You’re a startup that wants to get the ball rolling by holding a fundraising event, but there’s an economic downturn.
 How can you possibly find investors to trust you and invest in your vision?
 Even if things seem bleak, investors are more than willing to back up the right company.
 All you need to do is get yourself ready to show them what you have to offer.
 How?
 You start by preparing a great pitch.

 Singapore During the Pandemic

 When the COVID-19 virus was declared a global pandemic by the World Health Organisation on March 11, 2020, the world economy took a turn for the worse.
 Lockdowns were implemented to help contain the virus and stop infections.
 But these lockdowns affected many businesses and forced many to close their doors permanently — including ones in Singapore.

 With the business sector taking a hit, it also affected the country’s overall GDP.
 In an article by CNBC, Singapore’s GDP shrank 5.8% in the last quarter of 2020.
 With international borders being closed and the country being trade-dependent, it puts the country into a problematic situation.
 But it was able to slowly recover due to the government’s “circuit breaker” measures in early April that allowed the economic activity to resume domestically.

 In 2022, the country did relatively well, with reports from the Ministry of Trade and Industry saying that the country’s GDP had grown by 4.4% on a year-on-year basis.
 The economy’s growth had picked up with the world slowly accepting the new normal — but the pandemic still has investors and businesspeople alike still reeling from the effects of the pandemic.
 Pitching to investors became complicated because many of them are pickier about where to put their money, and businesspeople are taking fewer risks.

 Although the road to finding that one investor may be difficult in a downturn, there are ways to still get investments for your startup.
 Here’s what you can do: